rahulr56/OpenMP/DistributedComputing/README.md

 Node 0 creates an array of size `N` to store the computed results and sends this array to the adjacent node.
 The next node computes values and stores them in the same array.
 Hence, the total memory consumption is `θ(N)`

 *__Communication per iteration:__*
-As this algorithm is CHAIN structured, there are `θ(Communication(N) * P)` communictions happening in every iteration.
+As this algorithm is CHAIN structured, there are `θ(Communication(N) * P)` communications happening in every iteration.
 `Communication(N)` implies the communication overhead required to send an array of size `N`.

 ### Algorithm for Block data partion